 Opened in 2008, the Encore at Wynn serves as the hipper, 2.0 version of the slightly older Wynn Resort, which is next door.
 The Encore’s 2,034 rooms, starting at 745 square feet, are among the largest in Las Vegas.
-The most opulent of them, the Encore Tower Suites, form a hotel within a hotel, with a separate entrance, complimentary breakfast for two, free fitness center and Tower Pool access, and no additional resort or Wi-Fi fees.
+The most opulent of them, the Encore Tower Suites, form a hotel within a hotel, with a separate entrance, complimentary breakfast for two, and Tower Pool access.
 The Encore has fewer restaurant options than the Wynn, but its club scene is superhot; it includes XS, with its lineup of celebrity DJs and never-still dance floor, and the Encore Beach Club, which in the evenings becomes the Surrender nightclub.
-The casino, whose decor includes more than 100 handmade red-glass chandeliers, offers a way for gamblers to lose their money in more elegant surroundings than most.

 Have you been here?
 Share a tip or a photo with fellow travelers.